-- 1. Clean and repair surfaces of forms to be reused in work.
+- Clean and repair surfaces of forms to be reused in work.
 Split, frayed, delaminated or otherwise damaged form facing material will not be acceptable for exposed surfaces.
 Apply new form release agent. - 2.
 When forms are reused, clean surfaces, remove fins and laitance, and tighten to close joints.
 Align and secure joints to avoid offsets.
 Do not use patched forms for exposed concrete surfaces unless approved by the Architect/Engineer.

-3.11 MISCELLANEOUS CONCRETE ITEMS
+3.09 MISCELLANEOUS CONCRETE ITEMS

 - A. Filling-In: Fill-in holes and openings left in concrete structures for passage of work by other trades, unless otherwise shown or directed, after work of other trades is in place.
-Mix, place, and cure concrete as here-in specified, to blend with in-place construction. - B. Curbs: Provide monolithic finish to interior curbs by stripping forms while concrete is still green and steel-troweling surfaces to a hard, dense finish with corners, intersections and terminations slightly rounded. - C. Steel Column Base Plates: Grout base plates and foundations as indicated on drawings using specified non-metallic non-shrink grout.
-Us flowable grout for column base plates. - D. Post-installed anchors: - 1.
-Shall only be used where specified on the construction documents.
+Mix, place, and cure concrete as here-in specified, to blend with in-place construction. - B. Curbs: Provide monolithic finish to interior curbs by stripping forms while concrete is still green and steel-troweling surfaces to a hard, dense finish with corners, intersections and terminations slightly rounded. - C. Equipment Bases And Foundations: Provide machine and equipment bases and foundations as shown on drawings.
+Set anchor bolts for machines and equipment to template at correct elevations, complying with certified diagrams or templates of manufacturer furnished machines and equipment. - D. Steel Column Base Plates: Grout base plates and foundations as indicated on drawings using specified non-metallic non-shrink grout.
+Us flowable grout for column base plates.

+E. Post-installed anchors:

+- Shall only be used where specified on the construction documents.
 The contractor shall obtain approval from the Architect/Engineer prior to installing post-installed anchors in place of missing or misplaced cast-in-place anchors. - 2.
 Care shall be taken in placing post-installed anchors to avoid conflicts with existing rebar. - 3.
 Hole shall be drilled and cleaned in accordance with the manufacturer's written instructions. - 4.
-Provide continuous or periodic inspection for all adhesive and mechanical anchors per the product's applicable ICC-ES Evaluation Report (ICC-ES ESR) OR IAPMO UES EVALUATION REPORT (IAPMO UES ER). - 5.
-Contact manufacturer's representative for the initial training for installation of and for product related questions and availability.
+Provide continuous or periodic inspection for all adhesive and mechanical anchors per the product's applicable ICC-ES Evaluation Report (ICC-ES ESR) OR IAPMO UES EVALUATION REPORT (IAPMO UES ER).

+- 5. Contact manufacturer's representative for the initial training for installation of and for product related questions and availability.
 Call SIMPSON STRONG-TIE at (800) 999-5099.
 Call HILTI at (800) 423-6587.
 Call DEWALT at (800) 524-3244. - 6.
 The contractor shall arrange an anchor manufacturer's representative to provide on-site installation training for all of their anchoring products specified.
 The Architect Engineer must receive documented confirmation that all of the contractor's personnel who install anchors are trained prior to the commencement of installing anchors.

-3.12 JOINT FILLER
+3.10 JOINT FILLER

-- A. Slab on Grade Control Joint Filler: At keyed construction joints, sawn joints, and tooled joints fill the control joint as follows: - 1.
-Slabs exposed to view in final construction: Remove the cap at keyed control joints, clean the joint and fill the void with semi-rigid joint filler.
+- A. Slab on Grade Control Joint Filler: At keyed construction joints, sawn joints, and tooled joints fill the control joint as follows: - Slabs exposed to view in final construction: Remove the cap at keyed control joints, clean the joint and fill the void with semi-rigid joint filler.
 Install in accordance with manufacturer's written instructions. - 2.
 Slabs to be covered with tile: Remove the cap at keyed control joints, clean the joint, and fill the joint and any spalls or other slab imperfections with non-shrink grout or a concrete patching material a minimum of 56 days after the slab has been poured. - 3.
 Slabs to be covered with carpet: Leave the cap at keyed control joints.
 Do not fill the joint except where the joint is greater than 1/8" in width and as required to fill spalls and other imperfections in the slab that may damage or show through the carpet.
 Clean the spall and joint in those areas and fill with non-shrink grout or a concrete patching material.